How do I view a context card for a student in a course?

 Context cards only apply to users with student roles; they are not supported for user names where the user is not a student (e.g. observer, TA, or other instructor).
 Clicking links for non-student roles will always direct to the user’s details page or profile page (if your institution has enabled the Profiles feature).

 Context Card Link Locations

 This lesson shows how to view a context card for a student from the People page.
 Other areas where student names display in courses include announcement and discussion replies, the Gradebook, and the Moderate page for moderated assignments.
-Current exceptions include links that direct to group context (such as clicking the name of a group leader) and student links in the Course Analytics page, which link to the student’s individual analytics page.
+Current exceptions include links in groups and student links in the Course Analytics page, which link to the student’s individual analytics page.

 Note: The Student Context Card is currently an account opt-in feature.
 If a context card does not display for a student's name, your institution has not enabled this feature.

 In the search field , search for the name of the student.
 You can also filter users by student role in the Roles drop-down menu .

 Open Context Card

 The context card displays in a separate window within the page.

 View Student Overview